|

 Does this mean any child can be removed from New York or Washington?

+What about removing a child from Northern Ireland?
 On the other hand, the court in Escaf v.
 Rodriquez

 failed to appreciate the danger to Americans in Colombia by